Cranial mononeuropathy III

 - Drooping of one eyelid (ptosis)

-- Enlarged pupil that does not get bigger when a light shines on it
+- Enlarged pupil that does not get smaller when a light shines on it

 - Headache or eye pain